 - The scans will automatically be processed, and the result of the verification shown.

 |Yes||Yes||Unknown/not yet processed|

 |Yes||No||A hash/signature file; not part of the hashed scan|

-- Click a scan to view a brief report in the verification window.
+Select a scan and click SHOW REPORT to view a detailed report of the scan verification result.

 You can save the displayed report as a text file by clicking Save and specifying the directory and filename of a report file.

 If you are using a Focus or ScanPlan file, you can manually verify the hash value on the main screen.
 When you open a Focus or ScanPlan file, you will see an additional field where you can enter the expected hash value for a file.

 If you clear the field or enter the first five correct values, the project will be marked as verified.